michaelRadigan/osilParser/README.md

 # osilParser
-A python parser for .osil files
+A python parser for .osil files, currently untested and incomplete